Primary tabs

 Teaching

-The programme is centred on six core courses, assessed predominantly by examination.
-In addition, students will take a total of six electives: two skills or sectorial electives; two enterprise stream electives (focusing on the public sector or private enterprise); and two open electives (drawn from other skills, sectorial, and enterprise stream electives; or from a select list of other electives).
-During the Lent and Easter terms students will produce a written report for their final group project, which will be based on a placement at a major public or private sector technology-intensive organisation.
+The programme is centred on six core modules, assessed normally by examination.
+In addition, students will take a total of six electives: four from the sector-specific/skills-based and the enterprise electives and two open electives (drawn from skills/sectorial and enterprise stream electives, or from other selected courses offered by Cambridge Judge Business School and the Department of Engineering).
+During the Easter term students will produce a written report for their final group project, which will be based on a placement at a major public or private sector technology-intensive organisation.
 The final group project is double-weighted.

-Students will also take a pre-term Introduction to Microeconomics module.
+Students will also take a pre-term Introduction to the Microeconomics module.

 ---|---|